api3dao/old-api3-docs/docs/next/reference/specifications/depr-config-json.md

 - `region` - The cloud provider region that the node will be deployed at.

 - `stage` - The label used to distinguish between multiple deployments of the same provider on a cloud provider.
-For example, the provider may make multiple deployments with `stage`s set as `dev`, `ropsten`, `mainnet`, where each of these deployments would use the same private key and have the same `providerId`.
+For example, the provider may make multiple deployments with `stage`s set as `dev`, `ropsten`, `mainnet`, where each of these deployments would use the same private key and have the same `airnodeId`.

 - `logFormat` - The format that Airnode should use to output logs.
 Either `json` or `plain`.